top of page

 • Youth of Promise

-< Back to all programs Youth of Promise $0 Tuesday | July 1st | July 15th | July 29th | Flintridge Center | 236 West Mountain Street, Suite 106, Pasadena, CA 91103 To Participate: Email caltechy@caltech.edu to volunteer About Youth of Promise is seeking volunteers for their summer program serving Pasadena & Altadena youth ages 11-14.
-Volunteers will lead the youth through science and/or math related projects.
-Projects will be hands on and interactive.
-Volunteers are welcome to suggest activities or assist with already planned lessons.
+< Back to all programs Youth of Promise $0 Tuesdays | 4:30-6PM | Flintridge Center | 236 West Mountain Street, Suite 106, Pasadena, CA 91103 To Participate: Email caltechy@caltech.edu to volunteer About Youth of Promise is seeking volunteers for their afterschool program serving Pasadena & Altadena youth ages 11-14.
+Volunteers will assist students with homework, with a focus on math support.
 YOP supports youth academically, socially, and emotionally.
 All youth receive one-on-one case management and participate in a curriculum of program activities that include academic support, mentorship, life skills, enrichment activities, caregiver engagement sessions and more.
 For more info about YOP services, visit their website at: https://www.flintridge.org/our-programs/youth-of-promise/ .
 Previous Program Next Program

 Contact Us